 - Posters throughout concourses and halls

 - Branded areas (VIP lounges, smoker’s rooms, etc.)

-In local or public outdoor arenas, your options are more limited, but you still have a lot of opportunity to present your brand to fans.
-Like at larger soccer or football fields, you can employ the use of banners or signs on the fences of local youth league teams.
+In local or public outdoor arenas, your options are more limited, but you still have many opportunities to present your brand to fans.
+Like at larger soccer or football fields, you can employ banners or signs on the fences of local youth league teams.
 You can even pay to have ads under the complex sign or at concession stands.

 But printed materials and branded areas aren’t the only way to effectively market your business at sports arenas.
 The larger and more modern the field or stadium, the more options you have for multimedia signage.
-With the advent of newer technologies and new stadiums popping up all over the world, businesses are no longer limited to signs and flyers or even jumbotron advertisements within NBA or college basketball arenas.
+With the advent of newer technologies and new stadiums popping up worldwide, businesses are no longer limited to signs and flyers or even jumbotron advertisements within NBA or college basketball arenas.

 You might utilize an ad to help fans find the best food options in the baseball stadium (or how to find your restaurant if you’re in that industry), finding the shortest line to leave once the event is over, merchandise delivery to their seats; the list is endless.
 Below are a few ideas for more modern stadium marketing: